johnnynguyen2104/BankingSystemV2/README.md

 2. Readability.
 3. Testability.

+## How Far That I Got ?

+I finished almost everythings and the thing that I missed is create a feature on client project to request to API in an automatic and random fashion with a combination of withdraws and deposits taking place over a given period of time to prove that the API can handle Concurrency problem.

 ## Technologies

-Asp.Net WebAPI, Entity Framework, Nunit, MOQ, NBuilder, Shouldly.
+Asp.Net WebAPI 2, Entity Framework, Nunit, MOQ, NBuilder, Shouldly.

 ## How to build code